igorw/phpbb-github_profile_link/README.markdown

 This modification uses [UMIL](http://www.phpbb.com/mods/umil/).
 If you are using the development version, you need to add UMIL manually.
 The version used can be found in develop/UMIL_VERSION.

+# Building

+For building the MOD package you must use the develop/build.sh script.
+It will fetch required dependencies such as UMIL and create the package.
+There is a develop/clean.sh script to clean up the mess.

 # License

 It is released under the [GNU GPLv2](http://www.gnu.org/licenses/gpl-2.0.html).